LightBitsLabs/los-csi/docs/src/workload_deployment/helm/snapshot_and_clones_workload_helm.md

+<div style="page-break-after: always;"></div>
+\pagebreak

 ## Deploy Snapshot and Clones Workloads

-This examples is a bit more complex and is build of six different stages:
+This example is a bit more complex and is composed of six different stages:

 - [Deploy Snapshot and Clones Workloads](#deploy-snapshot-and-clones-workloads)
   - [_Stage 1: Create `VolumeSnapshotClass`_](#stage-1-create-volumesnapshotclass)